Roger Stone takes adviser role in Canada provincial election

 “Roger’s insights into campaign strategies designed to take back Ontario will be invaluable to our grassroots campaign going forward,” Sloan said in a news release.

-Stone, a longtime Trump confidant, was convicted in 2019 of lying to the U.S. Congress.
+Stone, a long-time Trump confidant, was convicted in 2019 of lying to the U.S. Congress.
 He was subsequently pardoned by Trump.

 Founded in 2018, the Ontario Party is a conservative alternative to Ontario Premier Doug Ford’s Progressive Conservatives.